spirit-warrior/ammas-tour-2024/README.md

 ---

 Notice the small lamp attached to the table with a clip.
 During mediation when the lights are dim, the light shines on the clock, allowing Amma to see the time.

-Why do we need a separate clock table?

-Instead we could set the clock on the bhajan table during meditation.
-For illumination, we could have one or more small LED lights that are velcroed to the top of the clock.
-Or maybe we can find a clock with an illuminated face.

 ![image bt2](/images/clock_table_2.jpg)